strayMat/how_to_select_causal_models/response_to_reviewer.md

 or some other that can be easily found in literature.

 > Thanks for the references.
-I am in favor of adding some of them to the manuscript such as [Chernozhukov et al., 2024](https://causalml-book.org/) or [Kaddour et al., 2022](https://arxiv.org/pdf/2206.15475) which clearly distangle the different subfields at the intersection of causal inference and machine learning.
-I have added them at the beginning of the manuscript before focusing on the model selection problem for cate.
+I added two references to Causal ML to the manuscript such as [Chernozhukov et al., 2024](https://causalml-book.org/) or [Kaddour et al., 2022](https://arxiv.org/pdf/2206.15475).
+Both of them cover most of the subfields at the intersection of causal inference and machine learning.
+I have added them at the beginning of the manuscript before stating our focus on model selection for CATE.

 # Reviewer 2